Manussakis/deel-task/questions.md

 **1. What is the difference between Component and PureComponent? give an example where it might break my app.**

-Just like functions, Components can also have a "Pure" behavior.
-Meaning that given the same props and states the Component always returns the same result.
+Just like functions, components can also have a "pure" behavior.
+Meaning that given the same props and states the component always returns the same result.
 PureComponent tends to be more fast than regular components since React doesn't need to do a deep comparison of the old and new values.

-If you use a PureComponent but your data need more than a shallow comparison in order to know whether the component should update or not, you might break the app.
+If you use a PureComponent but your data need more than a shallow comparison in order to know whether the component should update or not, you might break your app.

 **2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?**